neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/sparse-transfer-learning-bert.md

 ## Wrap-Up

-Sparse transfer learning is just like typical fine-tuning - making it easy to create an inference-optimized NLP model trained on your dataset!

-Checkout [DeepSparse](https://github.com/neuralmagic/deepsparse) for more details on reaching GPU-class performance by deploying the spars emodels on CPUs!
+[Checkout DeepSparse](https://github.com/neuralmagic/deepsparse) for more details on deploying your sparse models with GPU-class performance on CPUs!